stuffbydavid/TypeScript-skeleton/README.md

 ## Distribute:

 1. `npm run dist`
-2. A compressed bundle.js is generated from .ts files in the /dist folder along with a /img subfolder with images.
-Distribute this along with the HTML and CSS.
+2. A compressed bundle.js is generated in the /dist folder to distribute along with the HTML and CSS files.